-701-7.55(17A) Licenses.
+701-7.23(17A) Licenses.

-7.55(1) Denial of license, refusal to renew license.
-When the department is required by constitution or statute to provide notice and an opportunity for an evidentiary hearing prior to the refusal or denial of a license, a notice, as prescribed in 701-7.47(17A), shall be served by the department upon the licensee or applicant.
+7.23(1) Denial of license; refusal to renew license.

+a.
+When the department is required by constitution or statute to provide notice and an opportunity for an evidentiary hearing prior to the refusal or denial of a license, a notice, as prescribed in rule 701-7.14(17A), shall be served by the department upon the licensee or applicant.
 Prior to the refusal or denial of a license, the department shall give 30 days' written notice to the applicant or licensee in which to appear at a hearing to show cause why a license should not be refused or denied.
-In addition to the requirements of 701-7.47(17A) the notice shall contain a statement of facts or conduct and the provisions of law which warrant the denial of the license or the refusal to renew a license.
-If the licensee so desires, the licensee may file a petition as provided in subrule 7.55(3) with the presiding officer within 30 days prior to the hearing.
+In addition to the requirements of rule 701-7.14(17A), the notice shall contain a statement of facts or conduct and the provisions of law which warrant the denial of the license or the refusal to renew a license.
+If the licensee so desires, the licensee may file a petition as provided in subrule 7.23(3) with the presiding officer within 30 days prior to the hearing.
 The department may, in its discretion, file an answer to a petition filed by the licensee prior to the hearing.
-Thereafter, the rules contained in this division governing contested case proceedings shall apply.
+Thereafter, rule 701-7.17(17A) governing contested case proceedings shall apply.

+b.
 When a licensee has made timely and sufficient application for the renewal of a license or a new license with reference to any activity of a continuing nature, the existing license does not expire until the application has been finally determined by the department, and in case the application is denied or the terms of the new license limited, until the last date for seeking judicial review of the department's order or a later date fixed by order of the department or the reviewing court.
-See 195-subrule 20.4(1) regarding gambling license applications.
+See rule 481-100.2(99B) regarding gambling license applications.